-How do I register for a the AHA Healthcare Providers CPR class?
+How do I register for a the AHA BLS for Healthcare Providers CPR Renewal class?

 The Basic Life Support class is a specialized CPR class that encompasses all aspects of CPR and fundamental life support practices.
 It is intended for those who work within the healthcare field such as physicians or EMTs but training is not limited to those within the healthcare field.
 The certificate is provided by the American Heart Association and it is very easy to sign up for a class.
 The course provides training for those seeking renewal of their current certificate, are required to take the class for the first time by an employer or feel that a certificate would make your work environment a safer place.
 For example, if you work as a teacher or babysitter and the certificate is not required but the training would aid in an emergency situation.
 The certificate provides training for adult, child and infant CPR in order to cover a vast range of situations.